Emjiii/GamillaMarcJuarenCS-3101_WSTactivities/README.md

 2. **🎨 CSS Styling:**
    - 🧑‍🎨 Clean and user-friendly interface with custom styles.
+   - 🌊 Added a **blob animation background** for a modern, dynamic look.

 3. **🧠 JavaScript Functionality:**
    - 🔄 Automatically updates word and sentence counts as the user types.